mrfdev/CMI/Resources/FAQ/cmi-running-1.17.0.md

 - CMI version 8.8.5.0 is considered the Stable version you can run on a live production environment.
 You can not use this on 1.17, use CMI 9.
 - CMI version 9.0.0.0 is considered the Beta version you can run on a test environment.
 It is probably best right now to not run it live.
 - CMI Lib version 1.0.0.2 will automatically be replaced by version 1.0.1.0.
 This is okay.
 You can use 1.0.1.0 with both 8.8.5.0 on 1.16.5 and 9.0.0.0 on 1.17.0
+- Zrips' libraries and other resources are linked below.

 ### Backup